lindahlf/numerics-for-datascience/README.md

 # numerics-for-datascience
-Coursework in Numerics for Data Science course
+Coursework in Numerics for Data Science-course

-Some basic numerical algorithms in matrix operations, clustering and other data-intensive operations.
+Basic numerical algorithms for matrix operations, clustering and other data-intensive methods